Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Single-Mode Approximation

 Finally, note that both models yield very similar predictions for the critical dissipation strength of the superfluid branch: expanding \eqnreft{eqn:beta_boundary} to first order in $\tilde \gamma$ yields $\tilde J_- \approx \tilde \gamma$, which is equivalent to $\gamma_c = 4J$ as predicted in the Josephson model -- see Fig~\ref{fig:phasediagram}(c).

 From the preceeding analysis, it is clear that the driven-damped single mode model captures the qualitative behaviour of the bistability.
 However, it does not capture many of the other key findings of Labouvie \emph{et al.}~\cite{Labouvie2016}.
-In particular, the bistability region boundaries differ in shape to those observed in the experiment, and further the solutions of \eqnreft{eqn:singlemode} show no indication of critical slowing down within the bistable region.
-In the following section we thus turn to solving the full multimode model.
+In particular, the bistability region boundaries differ in shape to those observed in the experiment, and further the solutions of \eqnreft{eqn:singlemode} show no indication of critical slowing down within the bistable region. { This indicates the radial fluctuations and other sources of noise are important for capturing the experimental observations.
+We address this in the following section, where we turn to numerically solving the full multimode model.}